 WHEN THIS FURNACE IS INSTALLED IN A RESIDENTIAL GARAGE, IT MUST BE INSTALLED SO THE BURNERS AND IGNITION SOURCE ARE LOCATED NO LESS THAN 18 INCHES [450MM] ABOVE THE FLOOR.
-THIS IS TO PRE-VENT THE RISK OF IGNITING FLAMMABLE VAPORS WHICH MAY BE PRESENT IN A GARAGE, ALSO, THE FURNACE MUST BE LOCATED OR PROTECTED TO AVOID PHYSICAL DAMAGE BY VEHICLES.
-FAILURE TO FOLLOW THESE WARNINGS CAN CAUSE A FIRE OR EX-PLOSION, RESULTING IN PROPERTY DAMAGE, PER-SONAL INJURY OR DEATH.
+THIS IS TO PREVENT THE RISK OF IGNITING FLAMMABLE VAPORS WHICH MAY BE PRESENT IN A GARAGE.
+ALSO, THE FURNACE MUST BE LOCATED OR PROTECTED TO AVOID PHYSICAL DAMAGE BY VEHICLES.
+FAILURE TO FOLLOW THESE WARNINGS CAN CAUSE A FIRE OR EXPLOSION, RESULTING IN PROPERTY DAMAGE, PER-SONAL INJURY OR DEATH.

-- 1. IMPORTANT: If installing the unit over a finished ceiling or living area, be certain to install an auxiliary condensate drain pan under the entire unit.
-This auxiliary drain pan should extend under any evaporator coil installed with the furnace. - 2.
-IMPORTANT: If using a cooling evaporator coil with this furnace, be sure the air passes over the heat exchanger before passing over the cooling coil.
+1. IMPORTANT: If using a cooling evaporator coil with this furnace, be sure the air passes over the heat exchanger before passing over the cooling coil.
 The cooled air passing over the warm ambient air inside the heat exchanger tubes can cause condensation inside the tubes resulting in corrosion and eventual failure.
+An auxiliary drain pan should extend under any evaporator coil installed with the furnace.